-1. United's Terminal B Overhaul: (a) Terminal B's South Concourse will have gates 12 - 20 by Oct.'14 - thereafter a 6,000 square-foot United Club will be added); (b) Phases 2 & 3 involve the overhaul of the Central Terminal B lobby, baggage claim areas, new international-capable North Concourse for mainline & regional jets; new Federal Inspection Services facility & infrastructure improvements - tentatively scheduled for completion in 2019.
+1. United's Terminal B Overhaul: (a) Terminal B's South Concourse now has gates 12 - 20.
+Thereafter a 6,000 square-foot United Club will be added); (b) Phases 2 & 3 involve the overhaul of the Central Terminal B lobby, baggage claim areas, new international-capable North Concourse for mainline & regional jets; new Federal Inspection Services facility & infrastructure improvements - tentatively scheduled for completion in 2019.

 Phase 1 construction: build C Pier end; build temporary jetbridges; & start on East C Pier extention & central processor;